Jesús Zambrano Grijalva: Life

-After his first loss in Sonora, Zambrano Grijalva headed to the Federal District, a PRD stronghold, where he was the Public Defender (Procurador Social) from 1997 to 1998 and a delegation chief for Gustavo A. Madero from 1998 to 1999.
-He left that post to become the PRD's secretary general, a post he held for four years.
+After his first loss in Sonora, Zambrano Grijalva headed to the Federal District, a PRD stronghold, where he was the Public Defender (Procurador Social) from 1997 to 1998 and the borough chief of Gustavo A. Madero from 1998 to 1999.
+He left that post to become the PRD's general secretary, a post he held for four years.
 From 2001 to 2003, Zambrano Grijalva studied for and received a degree in sociology from the Universidad Autónoma de San Luis Potosí.
 In 2004, during the leadership of Andrés Manuel López Obrador, Zambrano Grijalva returned to the Federal District government, as an advisor, liaison to Congress, and coordinator of strategic projects.

 The aftermath of the 2006 presidential election caused Zambrano and others to distance themselves somewhat from López Obrador.
 Sympathizers formed the "Nueva Izquierda" (New Left) internal movement within the PRD.
 "Los Chuchos", as they were known, quickly ascended to power in the party, and in 2008, they placed Jesús Ortega Martínez in the party presidency.

 In 2009, Zambrano returned to the Chamber of Deputies, representing Sonora.
-During the LXI Legislature, he served as vice president of the Board of Directors and as secretary of the Mesa de Decanos, which groups the longest-serving federal legislators.
+During the 61st Congress, he served as vice president of the Board of Directors and as secretary of the Mesa de Decanos, which groups the longest-serving federal legislators.
 He continued to put in time with the PRD, serving as coordinator of the party's Hidalgo gubernatorial campaign in 2010.

 In 2011, Zambrano Grijalva was elected to be the new head of the PRD; he resigned from the Chamber of Deputies and Héctor Barraza Chávez served the remainder of his term.
 In March 2014, his three-year term was extended by several months until internal elections could be held that summer.

 In 2015, Zambrano was elected yet again to the Chamber of Deputies for his third term, this time from the party list representing the Federal District.
-He serves as president of the chamber's Board of Directors.
+He served as president of the chamber's Board of Directors.